Wiski-ai/Wifi-Ethical-hack-software/README.md

 Notes:

-* Keep a signed copy of this form before running any offensive tests.
+* Keep a signed copy of this form before running any tests.
 * If possible, include a copy of this form on-site or accessible via an internal ticketing system.

 ---